-11 Measures to make the process more welcoming to diverse candidates include mentoring of candidates, active promotion by all parties (administration, staff, faculty) of transparency and openness around policies, procedures, and committee membership, elimination of excessive or redundant procedural elements that may burden candidates or create an unwelcoming experience of the process, and adherence to National Science Foundation ADVANCE program research-supported guidelines for mitigation of implicit bias in evaluations, including appointing an equity monitor in committee discussions and evaluating candidates on an inclusive rather than exclusive basis.
-For a discussion of these guidelines, please see the Faculty Advancement RTP Committee Training video: https://youtu.be/6t3WqwIfZ8M.
+20 Measures to make the process more welcoming to diverse candidates include mentoring of candidates, active promotion by all parties (administration, staff, faculty) of transparency and openness around policies, procedures, and committee membership, elimination of excessive or redundant procedural elements that may burden candidates or create an unwelcoming experience of the process, and adherence to National Science Foundation ADVANCE program research-supported guidelines for mitigation of implicit bias in evaluations, including appointing an equity monitor in committee discussions and evaluating candidates on an inclusive rather than exclusive basis.
+For a discussion of these guidelines, please see the Faculty Advancement RTP Committee Training video: https://youtu.be/6t3WqwlfZ8M.

-resources (including sample policies) to assist in the regular review and updating of RTP policies.

-- 6.0 The entire professional record of the candidate shall be considered, including accomplishments prior to appointment at this university.
+- d.
+Policies and procedures for committee composition, chairship, and decision-making; - e.
+That college-level RTP Evaluation Procedures specify: guidelines for evaluators (e.g. review must be based on criteria, limited only to candidate's file); what constitutes appropriate validation; guidelines to ensure that RTP committees work independently and respect confidentiality; and guidelines for providing appropriate feedback to candidates (e.g. letters should indicate how candidate has or has not met criteria, letters should be free of personal criticism). - 5.3.
+College-level Academic Policy & Planning (AP&P) Committees (or the equivalent and appropriate committee) shall regularly review their college RTP policies.
+Regular review of department- and school-level RTP policies shall be conducted by the appropriate college- and/or department-level committees. - 5.3.1.
+The Office of Faculty Advancement and Student Success shall annually hold a workshop and provide resources (including sample policies) to assist in the regular review and updating of RTP policies. - 6.0 The entire professional record of the candidate shall be considered, including accomplishments prior to appointment at this university.
 Work developed or sustained while serving at this university shall be essential to the award of tenure and/or promotion. - 7.0 Achievements shall be supported by evidence as specified above.
 Candidates may list all achievements in a curriculum vitae.
 Candidates shall present in their Personnel Data Summary (PDS) a limited listing and discussion of no more than five of their important achievements in each of the three categories.
 In each narrative, as appropriate, candidates shall discuss how they further the goals of their department and/or college of providing an equitable education to all students and creating an inclusive community of scholars. - 8.0 In extraordinary times when the campus community is impacted by an emergency that would impact the typical career (e.g., natural disaster, significant campus disruption, and similar events), as determined by the President, for faculty candidates seeking reappointment, tenure, or promotion, evaluators and committees shall both apply published criteria and extend special consideration for the impacts of the emergency on the candidate's professional trajectory.
 Candidates shall be allowed to provide in their personnel data summary a statement of the impacts of the emergency on their work (including additional family responsibilities) and describe their efforts to adjust and adapt their teaching, professional growth, and service.
 Committees and evaluators shall in their recommendations assess whether on the basis of the information provided in the WPAF the candidate's trajectory would under normal circumstances meet expectations for reappointment, tenure, and promotion.